mar10/grunt-yabs/README.md

       common: {
         // Defaults for all tools in all workflows may go here },
+      // Default options for a specific tool in all targets (i.e. workflows)
       bump: {
         // For example 'bump' and 'bump_...' tools should  use this options as
         // default in all workflows...